marcusfreitasantos/rtimobiliaria/README.md

 # RT Imobiliária
-This is a website made for a real state company and it needed to be integrated to a mySql database in order to get lists of data and show on the front-end.
+This is a website made for a real estate company and it needed to be integrated to a mySql database in order to get lists of data and show on the front-end.

 ## About the project
 I made this project using php in order to work with sql database.
 I made the connection in one file called databaseconnection.php and import it in the other files.
 The website has lists of the data from database and also a search form.